EgbaFemi/Egbafemi/README.md

 # Oluwafemi Egbanubi – Cybersecurity Analyst

 👋 Hello!
-I’m Oluwafemi Egbanubi, a results-driven Cybersecurity professional with over 10 years of experience protecting cloud and on-prem infrastructures.
+I’m **Oluwafemi Egbanubi**, a results-driven Cybersecurity professional with over ten years of experience protecting cloud and on-prem infrastructures.
 My work focuses on threat detection, vulnerability management, and continuous security monitoring.
+Empowering organizations to build secure, compliant, and resilient cloud environments through structured program leadership and data-driven security operations.
 This repository gathers the lab projects and reference guides that demonstrate my technical depth and commitment to secure-by-design principles.

 ---